Show All Answers

 Streetlights are typically repaired within five working days.
 We schedule repairs during daylight hours, so the street address and pole number help us to locate the correct streetlight.
 You can complete an online form at www.anaheim.net/utilities (click on ‘Electric Services’ then ‘Streetlight Service Request’) or contact one of our representatives at (714) 765-3300 for streetlight related problems that require immediate attention, such as broken wires.

 The main difference between the two programs is that the Housing Choice Voucher (HCV) is tenant-based assistance, meaning that the tenant may use the assistance in any unit of their choice, provided the property owner is willing to accept it.
 The Project-based Voucher (PBV) assistance is tied to the unit, meaning that the tenant who lives in the assisted unit, receives the assistance while they live in the unit.

-The Project Based Voucher waiting list is currently open to those who live or work in Anaheim.
+The Project Based Voucher waiting list is currently open and is accepting applications from those who live or work in Anaheim.
 Persons who live in unincorporated areas of Anaheim do not qualify for the AHA live/work preference.
 If you meet the live/work preference, you may complete the online application.

 You may check the status of your application here: https://housingportal.anaheim.net/AHAStatusCheck/.
 You will need your account number or social security number to check your application status online.
 Online, we can only confirm you have an application on file and the date that you applied, to ensure your confidentiality.

 To confirm any other information (for example; what address we have on file), you must come into the office and provide proper identification.